Looking for some great events to attend?

 Stawell

 Lee Kernaghan, Australia's most loved country music identity and an outback icon, will be headlining a concert at the Stawell Harness Racing Club (78 Patrick Street, Stawell).
-Supported by Hurricane Fall, Kernaghan will perform hits such as The Outback Club, Boys From The Bush, Hat Town, She's My Ute, Outback Club, Backroad Nation and Australian Boy.
-For more information, visit https://www.stawellharnessracing.com.au/lee-kernaghan-live-at-stawell.
+Supported by Hurricane Fall, Kernaghan will perform hits such as The Outback Club, Boys From The Bush, Hat Town, She's My Ute, Backroad Nation and Australian Boy.
+For more information, visit www.stawellharnessracing.com.au/lee-kernaghan-live-at-stawell.

 Great Western

 The Allanvale Homestead is turning 100.
 To celebrate, the historic property is opening the gates to the picturesque gardens on Sunday, November 5, between 10am-4pm.
 Rarely open to the public, tour the beautiful country acreage or view the collection of vintage cars and tractors.
-Entry fee is $15 per person paid upon gate entry.
+Entry fee is $15 per person.

 Horsham